Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/http.md

     (make-http-bindings)

-This procedure then invokes the parse-request-procedure of the matched http-binding.
+It then invokes the parse-request-procedure of the matched http-binding.
-Should the parse procedure returns #f, this procedure writes a 400 response.
+Should the parse procedure return #f, it writes a 400 response.

-    (define (http-parse-get-customer-request route-captures request-body)
-      ...)
+    (http-parse-get-customer-request ...)

-This procedure then invokes the service.
+It procedure then invokes the service.
 If a validation exception is raised, it writes a 422 response.
 The response body will then contain an array of validation error symbols.
 See also validation-exception? and validation-errors.

+    (get-customer-service ...)

 If the service succeeds, this procedure invokes the
 format-response-procedure of the matched http-binding.
 It then writes a 200 response with that body content.

-    (define (http-format-get-customer-response response)
-      ...)
+    (http-format-get-customer-response ...)

 __fastcgi-request*__
 A pointer to a fast cgi request.